Didi1081/Santi/README.md

 # The Santi Project
-Demo of Marketing Literature (Note this is not the actual app)
+Demo of Marketing Literature (Please Note: This is not the actual app but only a video Demo.)

 #### Technologies Utilized
 * Adobe Photoshop